RiftRift

 Bind a user to a link (prerequisite)

-Before you can attribute conversions, each user needs an attribution record linking them back to the install.
-If you already have the mobile SDK wired up, this happens via PUT /v1/attribution/link after signup — see the Attribution doc for details.
+Before you can attribute conversions, each user needs an attribution record linking them back to the install that originally drove them.
+The mobile SDK handles this in one line — see the Attribution doc for the full pattern:

-}'user_id that has no matching attribution are silently dropped (the request still returns 200, but the event is not counted).
-Make sure your signup flow calls this endpoint before you start firing conversions.Fire a conversion
+Note: Conversions fired with a user_id that has no matching attribution record are silently dropped (the webhook still returns 200, but the event is not counted toward your link stats).
+Make sure your app calls setUserId before you start firing conversions for that user.

 POST to the source's webhook URL whenever a user does something worth counting.
 The only required fields are user_id and type.
-Amount, currency, idempotency key, and metadata are optional.
+Idempotency key and metadata are optional.

 curl -X POST https://api.riftl.ink/w/a1b2c3d4e5f6... \